mrmartin0/microlabs/Classes/01-DefiningClasses.md

 ## Important points

 - Multiple classes can be declared in one file.
-- Only one class per compilation unit (file) can be declared `public`.
+- Only one class per compilation unit (file) can be declared `public`. -- test this out by making two of your classes public and trying to compile the file.
 - Class declarations define blueprints for objects, which can then be used in your programs.